-211 Wesleyan Chorale (1) A\
+211 Wesleyan Chorale (1) A

-A small performance ensemble that offers an opportunity for students to explore singing on a higher level than is possible in a larger group of non-auditioned singers.
-An audition is required.
+A small, auditioned ensemble of elite men and women that offers students opportunity to perform a variety of music at a high level.
+The group focuses on chamber music and collaborative music making.
+An audition and instructor consent is required.
 Corequisite: membership in Wesleyan Singers.
-Prerequisite: instructor consent required.
-Offered each semester. \Four semester hours must be completed to fulfill the general studies requirement.
+Prerequisite: consent.
+Offered each semester.
+Four semester hours must be completed to fulfill the "Aesthetic" general studies requirement.